Masters of the Mint: Famous US Coin Designers & Their Works

 1. Sketching and Initial Designs

-At this stage, it is vital to develop symbolic images, lifelike faces, and bound typography are important components.
-To satisfy both artistic and practical requirements, these sketches are examined and improved.
-Remember that everything you develop should be both aesthetically pleasing and thorough, too.
+At this stage, it is vital to develop symbolic images, lifelike faces, and bound typography as important components.
+To satisfy both artistic and practical requirements, these sketches are examined and improved by a committee.
+Remember that everything you develop should be both aesthetically pleasing and practical (=functional), too.

 1. Forming the Pattern

-After approval, the sketch is ready to turn into a three-dimensional model, usually digitally these days but traditionally in clay or plaster.
-To guarantee balance and clarity, details like proportions and raised reliefs are refined.
+After approval, the sketch is ready to turn into a three-dimensional model, usually digitally these days, but traditionally in clay or plaster.
+Upon the tests, the details like proportions and raised reliefs can be refined as soon as possible.

 1. Adjustments and Prototyping